Advocates

 Advocate quotas

-Your plan limits the total number of advocates across all campaigns (not per campaign).
-The advocate count on the Advocates tab shows your usage against this limit.
+Your plan limits the total number of currently enrolled advocates across all campaigns (not per campaign).
+Advocates who have been removed do not count — the quota reflects how many advocates are active right now, not how many you have invited in total.
+The advocate count on the Advocates tab shows your current usage against this limit.
+When you reach the limit, the Invite advocate button is disabled on all campaigns until you upgrade or remove an existing advocate.

 | Plan | Total advocates |